Sanshain/changelog/README.md

 The package generates pre-push git hook, that one'll generate new changelog with appropriate version on each git push command

 ## Features:
-- generates changelog based on npm versions from commit names
+- full programmatically changelog generation ordered by npm versions and based on filtered commit names
-- filters for useless commit names
-- custom commit names filters is possible
+- gives the opportunity of custom [commits names] filters tuning to changelog auto generation
 - supports titled and listed views and converts from other to each other
-- fully automatic turnkey changelog generation
-- you can change changelog (except last feature) and the changes will keeping
+- gives the opportunity of log changing after generation (except last note!) and keeps the changes after subsequent auto-regeneration

 ## Usage: